Go to our Resources page to see all newsletters.

 practice playing their guitars and flutes there and yes there was even a person spotted in a yoga

 position in meditation!
+Weddings and memorial services have been performed there.
 This was truly a neighborhood project - with lots of people volunteering